-If you want to join a PGCE or PGDE at Edge Hill University, you will need to apply through the Apply for Teacher Training service on GOV.UK.
+If you want to join a PGCE or Postgraduate Teacher Training course with us, you will need to apply through the Apply for Teacher Training service on GOV.UK.

-Applications are made online at www.gov.uk/apply-for-teacher-training where you can apply for up to three programmes.
+Applications are made online at www.gov.uk/apply-for-teacher-training where you can apply for up to four programmes.

 Courses will usually open for applications in October for entry the following September.